1st Golden Raspberry Awards: Films with multiple wins and nominations

+The following films received multiple awards:

 Criticism

-The awards are often criticized for nominating The Shining in two categories: for Shelley Duvall in Worst Supporting Actress, and Stanley Kubrick in Worst Director.
-In 2022, the awards committee rescinded Duvall's nomination.
+The awards are often criticized for nominating The Shining in two categories: Shelley Duvall for Worst Actress and Stanley Kubrick for Worst Director.
+In 2022, Razzies founder John J. B. Wilson admitted that he regrets the nomination, saying: "Knowing the backstory and the way that Stanley Kubrick kind of pulverized her, I would take that back."
+That same year, the awards committee rescinded Duvall's nomination, but not Kubrick's.
 The nominations for Brian De Palma's Dressed to Kill have also been criticized.